ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 This will download our dataset to `data` repository.

+If you plan to evaluate on OSS models, we are using vLLM for inference and refer to https://github.com/vllm-project/vllm for detail.
+We recommend to inference on at least V100s, A100s, and latest GPUs that are supported by vLLM.

 ## Execution Evaluation Data Post-processing
 Input your API keys into `function_credential_config.json`, so that the original placeholder values in questions, params, and answers will be cleaned.